Debra1761/Debra1761/README.md

 <h1 align="center"> 𝔥𝔦 👋, ℐ𝓂 𝑫𝑒𝑏𝑏𝒊𝑒 ❄︎
  Welcome to my safe place! <img height="40" src="https://emoji.gg/assets/emoji/7333-parrotdance.gif"></h1>
-<h3 align="center">I am a software engineer and hold a master's degree in Machine Learning.
-Along with this, I am a Data Analysis enthusiast with two years of enriching experience in data crunching and cleaning. 👩🏽‍💻 </h3>
+<h3 align="center">I am a seasoned software engineer with a specialized master's degree in Big Data and Machine Learning.
+Along with this, I am a Data Analysis enthusiast by professional with two years of enriching experience in data crunching, transforming, and cleaning.
+My multifaceted background enables me to view challenges from various perspectives, ensuring an innovative approach to problem-solving in the dynamic field of data.
+So let's connect, code, game, and make this planet Earth a bit more data-driven! 👩🏽‍💻 </h3>

-- 🔭 I’m currently building my skills as a prompt Engineer to explore strategic ways to evolve
+- 🔭 I’m currently building my skills as a prompt Engineer to explore strategic ways to evolve & allowing me to explore new arenas and continuously learn.

 - 🌱 I’m currently skilled in data extraction, data transformation, and building dashboards to showcase business-centric KPIs to stakeholders from different domains

-- 🏗 I love building side projects that are outside my areas of expertise, for instance, building websites, check out my repo!
+- 🏗 I love building side projects that are outside my areas of expertise If you're curious to see some of my work, check out my repo!

 - 👯 I’m looking to collaborate on **Open AI projects**